 How Uninsured Motorist Coverage Could Help You

-All states mandate that insurers must offer this type of coverage because it may prove vital when driver experience hit and runs or accidents with uninsured drivers.
-Sometimes, UIM even helps in cases of underinsured motorists and helps cover some of the gaps left by the other driver’s policy.
+All states mandate that insurers must offer this type of coverage because it may prove vital when drivers experience hit-and-runs or accidents with uninsured drivers.
+Sometimes, UM/UIM policies even help in cases of uninsured/underinsured motorists and help cover some of the gaps left by the other driver’s policy.